-Cosmetic bonding is a procedure where tooth-colored composite resin (often called “white” or “plastic” filling material) is applied to a decayed, chipped, fractured, or discolored tooth.
+Cosmetic bonding is a procedure where the tooth-colored composite resin (often called “white” or “plastic” filling material) is applied to a decayed, chipped, fractured, or discolored tooth.

 Cosmetic bonding is more fragile than a laboratory fabricated restoration, such as a veneer or ceramic crown.
 Additionally, cosmetically matching the neighboring teeth can be more challenging with bonding versus laboratory restorations.